 Positive cat training practices won’t do the trick as you’ll need to stay away from all types of positive reinforcement.
-In fact, you’ll need to forget about the negative techniques just as well.
-If you’re scolding and punishing your cat or yelling at it, it will still be getting some attention from you.
+You’ll also need to forget about the negative techniques.
+If you’re scolding and punishing your cat or yelling at him, he will still be getting some attention from you.

-This will make the kitty think that the scratching is doing the trick, and it will keep doing it to get what it wants.
+This will make your kitty think that the scratching is doing the trick, and he will keep scratching to get what he wants.

-If you’re trying to prevent the cat from further scratching by giving it food or treats, it will also start doing it more often because it will associate the scratching with a rewarding experience.
+If you’re trying to prevent your cat from further scratching by giving him food or treats, he will also start doing it more often because he will associate the scratching with a rewarding experience.

 Play With And Feed Kitty Before Bedtime

 If ignoring isn’t working, you’ll need to switch the feeding schedule.
-If you play with your pet each time before you feed it, it will feel hungrier and less energetic.
-As a result, it will feel the need to take a nap after each meal.
+If you play with your pet each time before you feed him, he will feel hungrier and less energetic.
+As a result, he will feel the need to take a nap after each meal.

-Switch the kitty’s feeding regime and schedule lengthy play sessions before meals.
-Give the cat its last meal just before you go to bed.
+Switch your kitty’s feeding regime and schedule lengthy play sessions before meals.
+Give your cat his last meal just before you go to bed.

-Your furball will need a nap after it eats and it won’t have the energy to claw at your door all night long.
+Your furball will need a nap after he eats and he won’t have the energy to claw at your door all night long.
 It’s a simple but effective trick.